 More information is at the Department of the Attorney General – Child Witness Service website.

 Can I be identified in the newspapers or on television?

-The identity of the accused person is not released if it will, in any way, identify the victim.
+The identity of the accused person and any witnesses are not released if it will, in any way, identify the victim.